biopmr/ModExo/experimental/readme.md

 Further tests can be performed to observe the influence of the Integrative Gain, which should also result in a decrease of the Settling Time.
 Also, the step input can be made by software, to provide reptibility and other analysys possibilities.
 Issue #16 refers to this tests.

 ### Loadcell Tests
 Static loadcell tests were made to evaluate the loadcell calibration defined below.
-The joint was positioned in the horizontal position, at \theta = \pi/2.
+The joint was positioned in the horizontal position, at \theta = \pi/2 while different weights were attached to the extremity of the loadcell.

 	// LoadCell Calibration
 	// [[loadcell_data_double = A*(force) + B]]